 Only 27.3 square feet of floor space

-Bottom-Line: a superbly portable 2-person, single-wall tent that’s best suited to ultralight alpine adventures above the treeline.
+Bottom-Line: a superbly portable 2-person, single-wall model that’s best suited to ultralight alpine adventures above the treeline.

-Eureka’s K2 is a highly durable, family-friendly tent that’s best for hunting, ski trips, and other treeline or campsite camping adventures.
+Eureka’s K2 is a highly durable, family-friendly model that’s best for hunting, ski trips, and other treeline or campsite camping adventures.

-With its thick, 1800 mm 75D StormShield polyester fly, 70D nylon taffeta body, and 3000 mm floor, the K2 is a tent that’s guaranteed to keep you safe and dry in stormy weather.
+With its thick, 1800 mm 75D StormShield polyester fly, 70D nylon taffeta body, and 3000 mm floor, the K2 is a product that’s guaranteed to keep you safe and dry in stormy weather.

 All of these added features, however, make the K2 a bulky and heavy tent.
 Weighing over 11 lbs, it’s not one you’d like to carry long distances unless splitting the load between 2 or 3 carriers.